 (U) If CBP/ARO grants a waiver for more entries or a longer period than the appropriate visa reciprocity schedule specifies:

-(2) (U) You may not use the remaining period of time authorized under the terms of the approved waiver to issue a new visa without submitting a new waiver request.
+(2) (U) You may not use the remaining time authorized under the terms of the approved waiver to issue a new visa without submitting a new waiver request.
 An approved ARIS waiver request for temporary relief is inseparable from the underlying NIV application and is not transferrable to another NIV application under any circumstances.
-(For example, an applicant for a temporary worker visa that receives a waiver approved for multiple entries spanning a 60 month period who is only issued a 12 month visa due to the reciprocity schedule/petition validity cannot be issued another visa based on the approved waiver under the assumption that the waiver remains valid for 48 more months.)
+(For example, an applicant for a temporary worker visa that receives a waiver approved for multiple entries for 60 months who is only issued a 12-month visa due to the reciprocity schedule/petition validity cannot be issued another visa based on the approved waiver under the assumption that the waiver remains valid for 48 more months.)
 Contact the CA/VO/F officer for assistance and advice on matters regarding waiver validity.

 9 FAM 305.4-3(H) (U) Submitting Waiver Recommendations